openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A :index:`compile-time error` occurs if:

--  the *extends* clause appears in the definition of the class *Object* which is the top of the types hierarchy and has no superclass.
+-  *extends* clause appears in the definition of the class *Object* which is the top of the types hierarchy, and has no superclass.

--  the *typeReference* names a class type that is not accessible (see :ref:`Scopes`).
+-  *typeReference* names a class type that is not accessible (see :ref:`Scopes`).

--  there is a cycle in the ‘extends’ graph.
+-  There is a cycle in the ‘extends’ graph.

 -  *typeReference* is an alias of a *primitive* or *enum* type.

--  any or the type arguments of the *typeReference* is a wildcard type argument.
+-  Any of the type arguments of *typeReference* is a wildcard type argument.

 Class extension implies that a class inherits all members of the direct